DOad22/Track-Event_Full_Stack_Project/docs/architecture-DK.md

 3. Where is this used and how?
 - The eventRepository is used by the useEvents hook through the event service.
 - When we add or delete an event, the hook calls the repository to update the data.

+## Service: eventService
+1. What does this service do?
+- The eventService connects the hook and the repository.
+- It handles getting, adding, and deleting events by calling the repository and returning updated data.

+2. How did you decide what logic to include, and how does it separate concerns?
+- I added only the logic that deals with passing data between the hook and repository.
+- This keeps data handling and UI code separate and easy to manage.

+3. Where is this used and how?
+- The eventService is used inside the useEvents hook.
+- When we add or delete an event, the hook calls the service, and the service updates the data through the repository.